-4-H Science Blast Activities: Where Is All the Water?DOWNLOAD FILE
+4-H Science Blast Activities: Where Is All the Water?DOWNLOAD

 May 7, 2020 - Author: Michigan State University Extension

 The Where is All the Water? lesson is designed for leaders to help participants understand where water comes from and its unique qualities as well as how to conserve water efficiently.
 Participants will work in groups to simulate the distribution of water on a global scale and then log their own personal water use.

 Ages 10 to 14

 Problem solving, critical thinking, wise use of resources, responsible citizenship